-Outlook for 2020
+Outlook for 2021

-The outlook for 2020 is determined for each of the three segments of the Finansiel Stabilitet Group.
+The outlook for 2021 is determined for each of the three segments of the Finansiel Stabilitet Group.
 For the Resolution Fund, a surplus of approximately DKK 0.9 billion is expected, corresponding to the expected payments from the institutions that have an obligation to pay contributions to the Resolution Fund.
-The Bank Package I-V activities and the Guarantee Fund are expected to post small losses.
-However, any change in interest rates could have a material impact on financial performance in the Guarantee Fund and the Resolution Fund.
+The Bank Package I-V activities and the Deposit Guarantee Fund are expected to post small deficits.
+The expected deficit for the Bank Package I-V activities includes costs of advisory services for mink farmers, see above.
+Any change in interest rates could have a material impact on the financial results of the Deposit Guarantee Fund and the Resolution Fund.

-The outlook is generally subject to some uncertainty due to the continued substantial uncertainty about the 2020 results of the activities relating to the Bank Package I-V activities.
-Accordingly, the guidance provided above does not include any potential effect on operations of value adjustments of assets, should the resolution results prove either better or worse than the carrying amounts.
+The outlook is generally subject to some uncertainty due to the continued substantial uncertainty about the 2021 results of the activities relating to the Bank Package I-V activities.
+Accordingly, the guidance provided above does not include any potential effect on operations of value adjustments of assets, should the resolution results prove either higher or lower than the carrying amounts.
 Moreover, the outcome of contingent liabilities, including lawsuits and disputes, is subject to substantial uncertainty.

-In addition, the outbreak of Covid-19 in Denmark could affect the company's results.
+In addition, the outbreak of COVID-19 in Denmark could affect the company's results.
 Finansiel Stabilitet monitors developments and not least the economic consequences.

-CONTENTS • HIGHLIGHTS • REVIEW AND RESULTS • CORPORATE GOVERNANCE • CORPORATE SOCIAL RESPONSIBILITY FINANCIAL STATEMENTS • STATEMENTS • BOARD OF DIRECTORS AND MANAGEMENT BOARD • COMPANY DETAILS
+CONTENTS • HIGHLIGHTS • REVIEW AND RESULT • CORPORATE GOVERNANCE • CORPORATE SOCIAL RESPONSIBILITY FINANCIAL STATEMENTS • STATEMENTS • BOARD OF DIRECTORS AND MANAGEMENT BOARD • COMPANY DETAILS